Who I am

-I'm a lawyer, singer, songwriter, rapper, grassroots organizer, independent columnist, non-profit leader, direct actionista, dancer, and poet based in Washington, DC.
-I've been kicking rhymes, building communities, and fighting the Man for roughly 20 years, mostly in Chicago, the SF Bay Area, and Washington DC.
+I'm a DJ, MC, public interest advocate, civil rights lawyer, singer, songwriter, poet, electronic music producer, dancer, grassroots organizer, and writer based in San Francisco.
+I've been kicking rhymes, building communities, and fighting the Man for 20 years while based in Chicago, the SF Bay Area, and Washington DC.

-My blood's from Pakistan.
-My family immigrated from England in the 1970s to rural Missouri, before I graduated at 16 from a suburban high school outside St. Louis and then spent 10 years and 3 careers completing college in Chicago.
+My blood's from Pakistan, Afghanistan and Iran, with smidgeons of colonial English and French.
+After leaving Pakistan in the early 70s as our religious sect grew increasingly villified as heretical, my family immigrated from England in the 1970s to rural Missouri.
+I graduated at 16 from a suburban high school outside St. Louis and then spent 10 years and 3 careers completing college in Chicago.